Half-arch (crown): No arches

 Not all crowns possess arches.
 The Danish Crown of Christian IV that was used for the coronation of elected monarchs prior to the introduction of absolutism in 1660 has no covering at all but exists in circlet form, while the Papal Tiara rises as one solid silver (or in one occasion gold) unit.
-Nor are arches to be found on the Iron Crown of Lombardy, nor any of the Iranian Crown Jewels.
+Nor are arches to be found on the Iron Crown of Lombardy (though the iron piece for which it is named, now lost, may have been an arch), nor any of the Iranian Crown Jewels.
 Both the Imperial Crown of Russia and the Imperial Crown of Austria possess two central half-arches, with most of the rest of the crown covered in.